 - Make it fun.
-Consider playing a team sport or doing exercise with a friend (even virtually) to make it a social activity.
+Consider playing a team sport (once it’s safe to do so) or doing exercise with a friend (even virtually) to make it a social activity.
 Or maybe you want to make exercise a time of solitude – meditate, play music, make it work in a way that you enjoy.
 Engage in a variety of activities that interest you.

 - Diversify your social media.
 Find a variety of athletes that come in different shapes and sizes excelling at their physical activity.
 We have the power to curate what we are exposed to on our social media, and choosing diversity in the field of fitness can help to reinforce and expand our understanding of what fitness can look like.

 If you are seeking weight-loss inspiration through fitspo, I invite you to ask yourself why traditional “fitspo” bodies equate to what is healthy or acceptable.
 Does this apply to yourself and the people around you?
 Remember that exercise and movement is just ONE piece of the puzzle to our health and wellness.

 Health is more than just your fitness level.
 Our health is our genetics, social determinants and environment, medical care, and then our behaviors.
 Again, our health improves with health promoting behaviors, regardless of our weight or any changes in weight.
 So incorporate movement into your life in a way that makes sense for you.
 Focus on exercise as a means to self-care – for both your physical and mental health.